Critiquing Instructional System Design

 In the 1960's, the PLATO system for Computer Assisted Instruction (CAI) was developed.
 A systems approach was implemented at the time.
 In 1972, the National Science Foundation funded the University of Illinois to implement a new version of the PLATO system and to develop courseware for schools and colleges.
 An evolutionary approach was used to design the courseware.
 The evolutionary approach was apparent in all facets of the new PLATO system and its accompanying courseware.
 Although many outstanding lessons were made using this approach, when time for production was limited due to constraining resources, such as time or money, quality lessons could not be produced unless the authors took a systematic approach (Steinberg, Avner, Call-Himwich., Himwich, Klecka, Misselt, 1977).
 Instructional designers either failed to complete lessons on time or produced lessons that made full use of graphics and other computer features, but were instructionally ineffective.
 Although the ISD or ADDIE model may look large and expensive, it has proven itself to be reliable and inexpensive in the long term.

 Rapid Prototyping Design (RPD) uses a more formative model that is based on usability testing of prototypes.
-Results of usability tests on the prototypes is used to modify and improve the product.
+Results of usability tests on the prototypes are used to modify and improve the product.
 This model shares many attributes in common with the ISD model, and stresses the importance of iterative analysis and evaluation.